SamuelBlum/Options-Trading-Stocks/README.md

 - `npm install` to install the application's dependencies
 - `npm start` to start the application

+## Architecture

+- `pynance.py` is the backend webscraping script that searches scottrade for undervalued options.
+This script will be deployed to the cloud.
+- `app` folder contains the front end of the app
+- `aws_routines.py` will be the communication between the cloud instance of the backend, and the client

 ## Going further

 Here are some ideas on how it can be improved using other Electron APIs.